benmvp/slides/2022/connecttech/ts-react.md

   * VS Code is a free, open-source code editor that runs on all platforms
 - It auto-completes props & prop values as you type
   * They call it "IntelliSense"
-- Shows errors inline without even having to leave the editor
+- It shows errors inline without even having to leave the editor
   * So it shortens the feedback loop
-- It has the refactor option
+- It also has the refactor option
   * So when we want to change the name of the prop
   * It'll update all the use cases for us!
 - I couldn't imagine writing TS without VS Code